hugerte/hugerte/SECURITY.md

 ## Reporting a Vulnerability

 At HugeRTE, we take security seriously and will try to investigate all potential security risk notifications.
-However, as we're volunteers, please notice that we may not be as quick to respond to and fix them as you may expect.

 To report a potential security vulnerability, contact the organization owner at <security-report@hugerte.org>.